Mars One

-Mars One was a small private Dutch organization that received money from investors by claiming it would use it to land the first humans on Mars and leave them there to establish a permanent human colony.
-From its announcement in 2012 to its bankruptcy in early 2019, it is estimated to have received tens of millions of dollars.
-The organization was not an aerospace company and did not manufacture hardware.
+Mars One was a small private Dutch firm that accepted money from investors planning to land the first humans on Mars and leave them there to establish a permanent human colony.
+From its announcement in 2012 until its bankruptcy in early 2019, it is estimated to have received tens of millions of dollars.
+Mars One was not an aerospace company and did not manufacture hardware.